 As we’ve already mentioned, user-generated content can influence purchasing decisions by providing social proof about your product/services simply because reading/seeing testimonials by other users is much more trustworthy.

 Referring to valuable statistics again to showcase the impact UGC has:

 92% of the consumers trust recommendations from other people more than any other source.

 And if this wasn’t enough – using user-generated content across social media networks and website to means directly showcasing what your product/service can do.
 This will help your potential customers better understand your unique selling proposition, make the product/services feel more relatable and appealing, and help them grasp all the benefits.

 Incorporating real-world context through user-generated posts into your website will help you even more to increase those conversions.

-Types of User-Generated Content for Your Website
+Types of User-Generated Content

 Now that we’ve gone over the benefits of incorporating user-generated content in your website, we can move on to exploring the different types of UGC.